Urrús Keyworking, Care Planning and Case Management Programme

 Progression Route: The programme offers a progression pathway to the Level 7 Diploma in Community Drug and Alcohol Work delivered in partnership by Urrús and University College Dublin.

-Closing Date: Closing date for completed applications is Tuesday 28th July at 1pm.
-Interviews will be held in August 2020.
+Closing Date: Closing date for completed applications is 5th February 2021.

 If you have any further questions please contact the office: –